 This piece, remarks delivered by Hauser at some public forum I can’t yet identify, convey (according to her son) what she was like in life, quick witted, funny, and impatient with moralizing idiots.
 This persona definitely comes through in her interviews but here she is engaged with an audience, and explains a fundamental part of her aesthetic: the imagination is capable of inhabiting, and expressing, the experience of others, not just the author.
 Fiction was her way of knowing things.
 Without this belief her entire body of work goes away, as she chose only twice to write novels (at least in English) from the point of view of a woman.
 These are The Talking Room (1976), whose narrator is a 13 year old American girl, pregnant, and being raised by lesbians, and Me and My Mom (1993), a story told by a woman in her 30s (I’m guessing, her age isn’t specified) who puts her old, and increasingly demented mother in a nursing home.
 Hauser dedicated the book to her old friend and mentor, Coby Gilman, who died in his seventies, alcoholic, and alone.
 Me and My Mom was published 26 years after his death and burial in a numbered mass grave in Potters Field.
 She gave this talk in 1984, and refers to the novel she was writing at the time, The Memoirs of the Late Mr. Ashley (1986), which, like Shoot Out With Father (2002) is narrated by a gay man.
 She discusses both Prince Ishmael (1963) and Dark Dominion (1947) and refers to a book review she wrote for the Times in the early 40s.
 I am trying find which of the dozens of Times reviews she wrote she is talking about.
 When I do I’ll post it.

 Marianne Hauser was born in 1910.
 Her early life was shaped by the two world wars: her earliest memories are of Strasbourg in the teens, her sister’s death, her father’s working in a German munitions plant, marching off to the bomb shelters singing the song, Allons Enfants, smuggling eggs.
 In her few autobiographical writings World War 1 is both tragic and a caper, an event that divided the loyalties of her relatives.
 Her family was German.
 But they lived as Alsatians, the only identity she embraced her entire life.
 In the story Allons Enfants her uncle is a member of an underground organization in favor of Alsatian independence.
 The duality, or tripling of identity informed her work.
 World War 2 on the other hand, and the Nazis, has no aspect of the caper about it.
 Hauser loathed the Nazis and was deeply disturbed by her father’s decision to move to Germany in the twenties, and remain until his death in the forties.
 Her mother died in the forties too.
 She did not see them after the late thirties, perhaps 1937 or ’38.
 At some point in those years she skied with her father in Switzerland, and saw her mother in Paris.
 Her husband, Fred Kirchberger, escaped the Nazis and joined her in America.
-His brother, Paul, had married Eva Hauser, Marianne’s younger sister.
+His brother, Hermann, had married Eva Hauser, Marianne’s younger sister.
 They are listed as holocaust survivors.
 I have been able to learn very little about them, even from Michael Kirchberger.
 The fact is Marianne and Fred were not interested in discussing the past.
 Yet in the 30’s, in New York, Hauser lectured on the threat of Nazism, addressing church and civic groups.
 Her beat as a reviewer was the war.
 The vast majority of her NYT book reviews are of books dealing with Fascist Europe.
 The same is true for her Saturday Review pieces.
 I haven’t seen the New York Herald Tribune reviews, but I suspect the same is true there.
 These were written in the early forties.

 Her fiction is full of references to Nazis, fascism, the police state, and often, a character who meets a German and calls him a Nazi.
 Here is a piece Michael Kirchberger sent me.
 It is about a review she read in the New York times of Leni Riefenstahl’s autobiography.
 I don’t know if it was ever published.